manutter51/barnum/README.md

 ### Writing event handlers

-Event handlers return a vector containing a status key, an optional event key, and a map containing the (modified) event data.
+Event handlers must use functions from the `barnum.results` namespace to return the results produced by the handler.

 To write an event handler, `require` the `barnum.results` namespace, and then use the `ok`, `ok-go`, `fail`,  and `fail-go` functions to wrap any data